- Accidental Innuendo:

-- General Greivous's death, in which he quotes both Blade Runner and Citizen Kane while he's burning to death from the inside.
+- General Grievous's death, in which he quotes both Blade Runner and Citizen Kane while he's burning to death from the inside.

-- Anakin killing the young Padwans and Padmé being horrified by it?
+- Anakin killing the young Padawans and Padmé being horrified by it?
 Tragic.
-Pete mentioning that the Padwans were 2500 XP each, causing Jim / Padmé to suddenly be okay with it?
+Pete mentioning that the Padawans were 2500 XP each, causing Jim / Padmé to suddenly be okay with it?
 Hilarious.